SassanKermani/DB-Project/readme.md

 build a mongo db that uses one collectin as a schema for the other collection.

 # list o shit
+- set up so user needs an api key to get in
-- build a full cruD for about
+- (DONE)build a full crud for about
-- build a full cruD for info
+- (DONE)build a full crud for info

 # Nameing convention